VinaLx/VinaLx.github.io/_posts/2018-11-28-haskell-lens-1.md

 ## Type Refinement

-Great, but what really annoys me is the `getLeft` and `getRight` call here.
-Calling an untotal function in functional programming always isn't a good idea.
+Great, but the use of `getLeft` and `getRight` here is annoying, calling an untotal function in functional programming always isn't a good idea.
 But since we know that we will be getting out `Left` if we produce a `Left` and vice versa, we are fine as long as the implementation of `GetOrSet` is reasonable.

 But anyway, if we think about it, `get` always only use the `Left` and `set` always only use the `Right`, let's step back and try to express that in the type signature of `get` and `set`.